KredoBank: History

 Since September 2013, the bank has been rebranded.
-On September 5 the updated logo of the bank was presented.
-The new logo of Kredobank, made in the corporate style of the strategic investor of the bank - the largest bank in Poland PKO Bank Polski SA, symbolizes the European approach to the conditions and standards of customer service, and in the future - simplification of the processes of providing banking services.
+On 5 September the updated logo of the bank was presented.
+The new logo of KredoBank, made in the corporate style of the strategic investor of the bank - the largest bank in Poland PKO Bank Polski SA, symbolizes the European approach to the conditions and standards of customer service, and in the future - simplification of the processes of providing banking services.

-The service network of Kredobank is 82 branches in 22 regions of Ukraine and in Kyiv.
-Net assets as of July 1, 2021 amounted to UAH 27,339.6 million, by their size Kredobank is one of the twenty largest banks in Ukraine.
-Net profit as of July 1, 2021 amounted to more than UAH 423.9 million, by its size Kredobank is also among the twenty most profitable banks in Ukraine.
+The service network of KredoBank is 82 branches in 22 regions of Ukraine and in Kyiv.
+Net assets as of 1 July 2021 amounted to ₴27,339.6 million, by their size KredoBank is one of the twenty largest banks in Ukraine.
+Net profit as of 1 July 2021 amounted to more than ₴423.9 million, by its size KredoBank is also among the twenty most profitable banks in Ukraine.

 Structure

-Dynamic growth of Kredobank rates, entering new geographic markets, expanding the range of services, implementing new banking technologies causes the need for continuous change in the organizational structure of the bank and building the new one that would allow rapid response to change market conditions.
-As of May 1, 2020, the organizational structure of PJSC Kredobank is formed with the main bank and 88 outlets.
-PJSC Kredobank employs over 2,000 people, most people with high levels of financial and economic education, dominated by the number of young people under 35 years of age.
+Dynamic growth of KredoBank rates, entering new geographic markets, expanding the range of services, implementing new banking technologies causes the need for continuous change in the organizational structure of the bank and building the new one that would allow rapid response to change market conditions.
+As of 1 May 2020, the organizational structure of PJSC KredoBank is formed with the main bank and 88 outlets.
+PJSC KredoBank employs over 2,000 people, most people with high levels of financial and economic education, dominated by the number of young people under 35 years of age.
 Business training for personnel is carried out with the assistance of international institutions: the British Know How Fund, and Western Ukrainian initiative ACDI / VOCA (Agriculture Co-operative Development International).
 Considerable assistance in training is provided by PKO BP SA, in which personnel is trained and gains experience with the Polish financial markets.